-Arbaaz Khan and other celebrities who were caught in IPL scandals
+Arbaaz Khan, Raj Kundra and Vindu Dara Singh: Celebrities who were caught in IPL scandals

 Speaking to the media after his interrogation, Arbaaz Khan said, “I answered all the questions asked by police.
 It’s an ongoing investigation and i will continue to co-operate with the probe.”

 Interestingly, Arbaaz is only the latest celebrity to be caught in an IPL scandal.
+Sources report that Malaika Arora, Arbaaz’s ex-wife, rushed to Galaxy apartment to meet actor and filmmaker after he returned home post the interrogation in IPL betting scam by Anti Extortion Cell, Thane, Mumbai.

 Many celebrities have been involved with IPL and with its heady mixture of glamour and sports, the annual tournament provides more drama than a typical Bollywood movie even when the actual cricket is not being played.

 In 2013, three Rajasthan Royals players – Sreesanth, Ajit Chandila and Ankeet Chavan were suspended on charges of spot-fixing (‘fixing’ a particular outcome of a part of a match and not the entire match).
 After further investigation, Vindu Dara Singh, son of late wrestler and actor Dara Singh, was arrested for his alleged links with bookies.
 He was released on bail 13 days after his arrest.
 He claimed innocence.
 After Arbaaz Khan’s confession, it is possible that Vindu may be summoned again.